The Little Bear

 The star has now faded significantly to magnitude +19.
 It's estimated to be 16,300 light-years distant.

-Under dark skies the Ursa Minor Dwarf can be glimpsed in a 150mm (6-inch) reflector but a larger instrument is recommended.
-Averted vision and low magnifications assist but the real key to spotting the galaxy is dark transparent skies.
-At best it appears as a faint large elongated smudge of light that's slightly brighter towards the centre.
-In large amateur scopes the much more distant and fainter edge-on galaxy IC 1110 can also be seen at high magnifications.
+Under dark skies the Ursa Minor Dwarf can be glimpsed with a 150mm (6-inch) reflector but a larger instrument is recommended.
+Averted vision and low magnifications assist, but the real key to spotting this galaxy is dark transparent skies.
+At best, it appears as a faint large elongated smudge of light that's slightly brighter towards the centre.
+In large amateur scopes, the much more distant and fainter edge-on galaxy IC 1110 can also be seen at high magnifications.
 It's located at the edge of the Ursa Minor Dwarf galaxy and shines at mag. +14, apparent size 1.4 x 0.4 arc minutes.

-The Ursa Minor Dwarf galaxy is probably as old as the Milky Way itself and since star formation has long ceased it contains mostly older stars.
-It's 225,000 light years away.
+The Ursa Minor Dwarf galaxy is probably as old as the Milky Way itself.
+Since star formation has long ceased, it contains mostly older stars.
+It's 225,000 light-years away.

 NGC 6251 - mag. +13.5, is an active Seyfert type elliptical supergiant galaxy.
 It's an intrinsically large galaxy but appears faint and small from our perspective, simply due to its vast distance.
-Larger amateur telescopes of the order of 300mm (12-inch) or greater reveal a small smudge of light similar to a de-focused star.
+Large amateur telescopes of the order of 300mm (12-inch) or greater reveal a small smudge of light, similar to a de-focused star.
 It spans 1.8 x 1.6 arc minutes.

 NGC 6251 emits strongly in gamma rays and radio waves and is one of the most extreme examples of a Seyfert galaxy.
 It's noted for its one-sided radio jet that was discovered in 1977.

-The galaxy is 340 million years distant with a spatial diameter of 180,000 light years.
+The galaxy is 340 million years distant and has a spatial diameter of 180,000 light-years.
 It's estimated to contain a trillion stars.

 The Ursids is an annual meteor shower active between December 17th and 26th.
-Normally it produces a ZHR (Zenithal Hourly Rate) of about 10 although there have been at least two major outbursts in the past 75 years (1945 and 1986).
-During an outburst at least 50 meteors per hour have been seen, propelling it into the realms of the better annual showers of the year.
+Normally it produces a ZHR (Zenithal Hourly Rate) of about 10, although there have been at least two major outbursts in the past 75 years (1945 and 1986).
+During outburst more than 50 meteors per hour have been observed, propelling it into the realms of the better annual showers of the year.
 Its parent body is comet 8P/Tuttle.

 Ursa Minor Data Table